OpenLive3D/OpenLive3D.github.io/README.md

 The project aims to connect the half-body movement with facial landmarks to the 3D `VRM` avatar.

- - Facial landmark model based on `TF.js`
+ - Facial landmark & holistic models based on `mediapipe`
  - Adjustable config to map landmarks to the avatar
  - Modularized and flexible structure

 ## Project Status

-Beta-1.3.X:
+w-2.1.X:
- - Electron Config Module
+ - Core Separation
- - Multi-Language
+ - Thread Control

 ## Sponsors